InfinityVM/InfinityVM/book/src/apps/clob.md

 ## High-level user flow

-The CLOB example only allows users to exchange two tokens: a `baseToken` and a `quoteToken`.
+The CLOB example implements an `OrderBook`, allowing users to exchange two tokens: a `baseToken` and a `quoteToken`.

 The user flow looks like this: